 Mines is committed to providing a safe learning, working, and living environment for its students, staff, and visitors.
 As part of this commitment, Mines Board of Trustees has adopted a Policy Prohibiting Sexual Misconduct, Discrimination, and Retaliation.
-The following procedures have been established to respond to alleged violations of this policy:
+The following formal and informal procedures have been established to respond to alleged violations of this policy.

-Procedure A: Resolution for Complaints of Sexual Misconduct under Title IX
+Procedure A: Formal Resolution for Complaints of Sexual Misconduct under Title IX